People in rural Scotland:

 shorter waiting times and mobile outreach to all parts of Scotland are crucial to prevention.

 The Forum is a strong network of rural people and stakeholders driving change to:

 enable rural people to be open about their mental health

-have a solid evidence base for what works to improve people's lives
+create solid evidence base for what works to improve people's lives

-create a programme to influence policy-makers to channel resources in ways that bring positive change through a network of rural organisations across Scotland
+develop a programme to influence policy-makers to channel resources in ways that bring positive change through a network of rural organisations across Scotland

 scottish government's MENTAL HEALTH STRATEGY 2017-2027:

 ACTION 12: Support the further development of the National Rural Mental Health Forum to reflect the unique challenges presented by rural isolation.